This is our review of the best telescopic fishing rods in 2021

 What should I consider when buying a telescopic fishing rod?

 Like any rod, it’s important to choose the size and weight that best matches the type of fish you intend to catch.
-Other considerations include whether it’s a spinning (reel on the bottom) or casting (reel on top) rod, and whether the overall design meets your needs.
+Other considerations include whether it’s a spinning (reel on the bottom) or casting (reel on top) rod and whether the overall design meets your needs.
 Consider the length (compressed as well as extended), number of segments, and the material the rod is made out of.

 You may want to opt for a telescopic fishing rod and reel combo.
-Buying rod and reel combos is always a good idea because you know the rod and reel combos will pair well with one another, and it will most likely save you money when you bundle the two together.
+Buying rod and reel combos are always a good idea because you know the rod and reel combos will pair well with one another, and it will most likely save you money when you bundle the two together.

-Is graphite or fiberglass or carbon fiber better for telescopic rods?
+Is graphite or fiberglass, or carbon fiber better for telescopic rods?